 3. Can Give Rise To Bone Diseases

-Due to the modern diets that have acidic, high sodium and bicarbonate content, and low potassium and calcium content, there is a gradual loss of bone density.
+Due to the Western diets that have a high acid, sodium, and bicarbonate content, and low potassium and calcium content, there is a gradual loss of bone density.

-The urinary loss of calcium (which increases by 74% when on highly acidic foods), an inadequacy of potassium and vitamin D, and hypertension together trigger bone resorption and early onset of bone diseases like osteoporosis (2).
+The urinary loss of calcium (which increases by 74% when on highly acidic foods), an inadequacy of potassium and vitamin D, and hypertensioni XHigh blood pressure — a serious medical condition that significantly increases the risks of mainly heart, brain, and kidney diseases. together trigger bone resorption and early onset of bone diseases like osteoporosisi XA bone disorder that arises when bone composition or structure alters or bone mass and bone mineral density decline.
+(2).

 4. Could Cause Kidney Stones